 Participation in In-Person Courses: Participation is assessed by the instructor and may be a factor in assigning a student's final grade.
-Participation typically requires active engagement in weekly classroom and learning team activities and discussions.
-Note that attendance and participation are measured differently.
-Excessive absences will negatively impact the course grade.
-However, mere attendance in class does not by itself ensure full credit for course participation.
+Participation typically requires active engagement in during the class sessions, as well as participation in learning team activities and discussions.

 Participation in Online Courses: Full participation in an online course requires regular engagement with the course, and typically requires the student to log in to the course site several times each week.
-Full participation also typically includes completion of all required discussion forum questions, or submission of all assignments if no discussion questions are required Note that attendance and participation are measured differently.
-Excessive absences will negatively impact the course grade.
-However, mere attendance in class does not by itself ensure full credit for course participation.
+Full participation also includes completion of all required discussion forum questions, and submission of all assignments.